rangv/MSReady2018/04DAIDP308/README.md

 3. In the Azure portal you should see the **fruity-ai** deployment show in the **IoT Edge Deployments** list.
 And, shortly the deployment will be applied to the Edge device since it is tagged with value that the deployment is targetting.

+    If you don't see the deployment, hit the **Refresh** button every 30 secs or so to update the list.

     ![deploy](images/deploymenthub.png)

 4. The change in configuration will also be reflected on the VM you created in Milestone 1.
+List the modules in the SSH session.

+    ```bash
+    sudo iotedge list
+    ```

+    >If the Bash cloud shell times out or becomes unreponsive, click the *power* button on the top bar of the cloud shell window to reconnect.
+Progress is saved, but you will need to SSH in to the Edge VM again.

     ![ailist](images/ailist.png)